The series function can be used with list calls such as optsfrom, rowsfrom, or colsfrom to automatically generate sequential list options.

 headings: Terrible, Great

-function, the latter offers more flexibility and is recommended for most use cases.
+Though the series tag is similar, the series function offers more flexibility and is recommended for most use cases.

 Details